 The formation of the anti-Turkish Saint League and its thirteen-year war with the Ottomans (1593-1606) were important events.
 The Saint League, proclaimed by Pope Clemens VIII and the court war council of Rudolph II, made exaggerated depictions of the Ottoman decline.
 Pope Clemens wrote to the Romanian princes of Moldavia and Wallachia, using one of his most powerful arguments-the Romanians' Latin-Roman origin-to encourage them to join the league.
-Well informed on the Oriental European situation by his embassy in Poland, the pope addressed his letters also to the Polish Cossacks8 to avoid the predicable Tartar intervention.
+Well informed on the Oriental European situation by his embassy in Poland, the pope addressed his letters also to the Polish Cossacks to avoid the predicable Tartar intervention.
 The Transylvanian prince Sigismund Báthory was convinced to join the league by the Jesuit propaganda.
 The Holy See diplomacy also included a subtle confessional proselytism.
 The prince of Transylvania soon gave his agreement for the anti-Ottoman action (February 1594).
 On 16 August of that year, in the town of Jassy, Moldavia's Prince Aron, also signed a treaty by which his principality not only joined the league, but also entered the German Confederation.
 After difficult negotiations, the emperor Rudolph II accepted Prince Sigismund Báthory's pretensions to be recognized prince of the Holy Roman-German Empire and to be tacitly recognized as a regional leader, according to the Saint Stephen's Crown ideology and to the Renaissance reminiscences of the antique Dacia (Prague Treaty, 28 January 1594).
-10 Michael the Brave, prince of Wallachia (1593-1600), and his councilors were obliged to accept Báthory as overlord (Alba Julia Treaty, 20 May 1595), and in compensation they obtained the religious unification of the Romanians from Transylvania and Wallachia, under Wallachia's archbishop.11 common efforts of the three principalities' forces and of some Italian soldiers, the Ottoman army was completely defeated (October 1595).
+Michael the Brave, prince of Wallachia (1593-1600), and his councilors were obliged to accept Báthory as overlord (Alba Julia Treaty, 20 May 1595), and in compensation they obtained the religious unification of the Romanians from Transylvania and Wallachia, under Wallachia's archbishop.

+Wallachia was a real bastion of the Saint League against the Ottomans, and Michael the Brave and his army proved a great value.
+In the winter of 1594-1595, the Tartar forces were destroyed in Wallachia, and on 23 August 1595 even the great vizier army was seriously damaged.
+Consequently, by the common efforts of the three principalities' forces and of some Italian soldiers, the Ottoman army was completely defeated (October 1595).
 The principalities' success was compromised, however, by the Polish-Turkish coalition.
 In Moldavia, a new prince, introduced by the Polish army, was accepted by the Ottoman court.
 The pope was forced to sanction the partition of influence zones between the Holy Roman-German Empire and Poland.
 After an Ottoman victory at Keresztes on 26 October 1596, Prince Báthory resigned and retired in Silesia.
 Under these conditions, the war could be continued on the Lower Danube only by Wallachians.
 The great alliance treaty between Emperor Rudolph II and Michael the Brave (Dealu-Targoviste, 9 June 1598) recognized the hereditary monarchy in Wallachia, confederated with the Holy Roman-German Empire.
 The emperor agreed to send a contingent of five thousand to ten thousand soldiers, guns, powder, and war machines for the entire conflict.
-After the treaty, Transylvania, Wallachia, and the Hungarian region called Partium made up the Romanian theater of war.12
+After the treaty, Transylvania, Wallachia, and the Hungarian region called Partium made up the Romanian theater of war.